predictive-analytics-lab/ubuntu-slurm/README.md

 # Installing SLURM

 Instructions for setting up a SLURM cluster using Ubuntu 18.04.3 with GPUs.
-Go from a pile of hardware to a functional GPU cluster with job queueing and user management.
+Go from a pile of hardware to a functional GPU cluster with job queueing.

 OS used: Ubuntu 18.04.3 LTS